-Analysis: In AY 2016-2017, the target was met, as 58 out of the 65 (89%) student projects sampled were judged competent or higher in their ability to analyze and interpret evidence from a variety of texts.
-Based on the analysis of these results, and to further aid students in their use of textual evidence, we increased instruction in close reading skills as they apply to fiction, nonfiction, drama, film, new media, and primary texts including interviews and oral histories.
+Analysis: In AY 2017-18, the target was met, as 64 out of 70 (91%) student projects were judged competent or higher in their ability to analyze and interpret evidence from a variety of texts.
+This represented a 2% increase from the previous year.
+Increased instruction in all methods of close reading was the reason for this increase.
+Based on the analysis of these results, and to further aid students in their use of textual evidence, faculty increased instruction of the skills of close reading, particularly as they apply to nonfiction, primary texts, and scholarly sources.
 This instruction took various forms, including textual explication assignments, rhetorical analyses, and video essays.

-In AY 2017-18, the target was met again, as 64 out of 70 (91%) student projects were judged competent or higher in their ability to analyze and interpret evidence from a variety of texts.
-This represents a 2% increase from the previous year.
-Increased instruction in close reading skills is the reason for this increase.
+In AY 2018-19, the target was not met, as 91 out of 97 (93.81%) student projects were judged competent or higher in their ability to analyze and interpret evidence from a variety of texts.
+This still represents a 3% increase from the previous year, but did not meet the goal of 95%, which was a new target set for this year.
+Increased instruction in the all methods of close reading is the reason for this increase.
 Further action will be taken to emphasize the skills of close reading, particularly as they apply to nonfiction, primary texts, and scholarly sources.

-Decision: Consistent findings from both AY 2016-2017 and AY 2017-2018 provide evidence that the English major successfully fulfills SLO 1.1.
-The AY 2017-2018 results marked a 2% improvement over AY 2016-2017.
-This increase results from increased instruction in close reading skills.
-Analysis of these results in conjunction with our drive for continuous improvement demonstrates that further actions will be taken to sustain and advance students' ability to analyze and interpret evidence from a variety of texts.
-Our courses will be further refined to increase instruction in the skills of close reading, particularly as they apply to nonfiction, primary texts, and scholarly sources.
-Because of our improvement, we will be setting our new target at 95% of student work receiving a score of competent or higher on the Rubric for English Major Writing for AY 2018-2019.
+Decision: Based on the analysis of the AY 2018-2019 results, and in conjunction with the drive for continuous improvement, further actions will be taken to sustain and advance students' ability to analyze and interpret evidence from a variety of texts.
+In 2019-2020 courses will be further refined to increase instruction in the skills of close reading, particularly as they apply to nonfiction, primary texts, and scholarly sources.
+Because improvements were made, but did not meet the target, the target will remain at 95% of student work receiving a score of competent or higher on the Rubric for English Major Writing for AY 2019-2020.